DragonMarquise/GachaGameSimulator/README.md

 Besides that, know that this code uses a combination of HTML, Javascript, and a bit of CSS, along with plenty of images.
 Feel free to make your own gacha simulators based off of this code as you please!

+Note that there is also a version of this game hosted on Itch.io, for people to play right in their browser: https://dragonmarquise.itch.io/gacha-game-simulator